-Russian media: Ex-Soviet leader Mikhail Gorbachev dead at 91
+Mikhail Gorbachev, who steered Soviet breakup, dead at 91

 Gorbachev ventured into other new areas in his 70s, winning awards and kudos around the world.
 He won a Grammy in 2004 along with former U.S. President Bill Clinton and Italian actress Sophia Loren for their recording of Prokofiev’s Peter and the Wolf, and the United Nations named him a Champion of the Earth in 2006 for his environmental advocacy.

-Gorbachev had a daughter, Irina, and two granddaughters.
+Gorbachev is survived by a daughter, Irina, and two granddaughters.

 The official news agency Tass reported that Gorbachev will be buried at Moscow’s Novodevichy cemetery next to his wife.